simondlevy/OpenCV-Python-Hacks/README.md

 OpenCV-Python-Hacks
 ===================

-Python Kalman filter, object tracking, etc. in OpenCV
+Python object tracking and optical flow in OpenCV.